A History of Solar Activity over Millennia: The Proxy Method of Past Solar-Activity Reconstruction

 \subsection{Solar activity reconstructions}

 Detailed computational models of cosmogenic isotope production in the atmosphere \citep[e.g.,][]{masarik99} have opened up a new possibility for long-term solar-activity reconstruction \citep[e.g.,][]{beer00}.
-The first quantitative reconstructions of solar activity from cosmogenic proxy appeared in the early 2000s based on $^{10}$Be deposited in polar ice \citep{beer03, usoskin_PRL_03}.
+The first quantitative reconstructions of solar activity from cosmogenic proxy appeared in the early 2000s based on \super{10}Be deposited in polar ice \citep{beer03, usoskin_PRL_03}.

-\citet{beer03} reconstructed the modulation potential on a multi-millennial timescale using the model computations by \citet{masarik99} and the $^{10}$Be data from the GISP2 core in Greenland.
-This result has been extended, even including the $^{14}$C data set, and presently covers the whole Holocene \citep{vonmoos06}. \citet{usoskin_PRL_03} presented the reconstruction of sunspot activity over the last millennium, based on $^{10}$Be data from both Greenland and Antarctica, using a physics-based model described in detail in \citet{usoskin_AA_04}.
+\citet{beer03} reconstructed the modulation potential on a multi-millennial timescale using the model computations by \citet{masarik99} and the \super{10}Be data from the GISP2 core in Greenland.
+This result has been extended, even including the \super{14}C data set, and presently covers the whole Holocene \citep{vonmoos06, steinhilber08, steinhilber10}. \citet{usoskin_PRL_03} presented the reconstruction of sunspot activity over the last millennium, based on \super{10}Be data from both Greenland and Antarctica, using a physics-based model described in detail in \citet{usoskin_AA_04}.
 This result reproduces the four known grand minima of solar activity -- Maunder, Sp\"orer, Wolf and Oort minima (see Section~\ref{sec:MM}).
-Later \citet{solanki_Nat_04} reconstructed 10-year--averaged sunspot numbers from the $^{14}$C content in tree rings throughout the Holocene and estimated its uncertainties (see Figure~\ref{Fig_10Be}).
+Later \citet{solanki_Nat_04} reconstructed 10-year--averaged sunspot numbers from the \super{14}C content in tree rings throughout the Holocene and estimated its uncertainties (see Figure~\ref{Fig_10Be}).
 This result was disputed by \citet{muscheler_Nat_05}, whose concurrent model, however, rested on an erroneous normalization, as argued in \cite{solanki_Nat_05}.
 The reconstruction of \citet{solanki_Nat_04} has been recently updated by \citet{usoskin_GRL_06}, using a newer paleomagnetic reconstruction by \citet{korte05}, and was later slightly revised \citep{usoskin_AA_07}, considering an updated model of the solar open magnetic flux by \citet{krivova07}.
-Reconstruction of the HMF from $^{10}$Be data has been performed by \citet{caballero04}, using a model of CR modulation in the heliosphere and a $^{10}$Be production model by \citet{webber03}.
+Reconstruction of the HMF from \super{10}Be data has been performed by \citet{caballero04}, using a model of CR modulation in the heliosphere and a \super{10}Be production model by \citet{webber03}.
 Recently it was revised \citep{mccracken07} to present a detailed reconstruction of HMF intensity since 1428.
+The most recent reconstruction of the heliospheric modulation potential was done by \citet{steinhilber12} using the combined principal component analysis of several data sets.

 The obtained results are discussed in Section~\ref{sec:3}.